n0thhhing/ts-capstone/README.md

-# ts-capstone

-This module provides thin bindings for the
+This module provides thin bindings for the Capstone disassembly framework.
-Capstone disassembly framework using emscripten

 ```bash
 # soon this will be a npm package